Unfinished creative work: Literature

-Science, theology, and philosophy
+Science, theology and philosophy

 St. Thomas Aquinas stopped work on his Summa Theologiae in 1273 after a mystical experience.

 Religious works have also been left incomplete, leading to debates about the possible missing content.
 Some theologians consider the Gospel of Mark, in its existing form, incomplete; the text after 16:8 is probably not original, thus creating speculation whether the author was arrested or died suddenly, or whether the end of the gospel could have broken away from the rest of the gospel as it was handed to the next person.
 The Sunni Islamic classic Qur'anic commentary, Mafatihu-l-Ghayb, better known as Tafseer Al-Kabeer (Tafsir al-Kabir (al-Razi)) by Fakhr al-Din al-Razi was left unfinished and it was finished by either Qadi Shahab-ud-deen bin Khaleel al-Khauli, of Damascus (died 639 AH) or Shaikh Najm-ud-deen Ahmad bin Al-Qamooli (died 777 AH) as mentioned in Kashf-az-Zunoon.
 The Masnavi, the most famous poem in Sunni Islamic Sufi poetry by Rumi was left unfinished and it was later finished by Mufti Ilahi Baksh Kandhlawi about five hundred years after the demise of Rumi.
 The Persian Bayán, a scripture from Bábism, was left unfinished when the Báb died.
 There have been some claims that the text has been completed by other people, though the Báb stated that it would be finished by [him] whom God shall make manifest.
 St. Thomas Aquinas abandoned his great work the Summa Theologica in 1273, citing a mystical experience during Mass.
 Its arguments for the existence of God continue to exert influence in philosophy and Christian theology more than 700 years later.

 In Greek philosophy, Plato's Critias was unfinished when Plato died at age 80.

-The most influential document in computer science was John von Neumann's First Draft of a Report on the EDVAC, a 101-page manuscript dating from 1946 and littered with ellipses and spaces for the eventual addition of further material. von Neumann never completed it, as by that time its distribution had already influenced an explosion in postwar computer development.
-Its elaboration of the stored program concept and formalization of the logical design of computer architecture—ideas not all of which were original to von Neumann but which he first expressed in the mathematical language he favoured—endure in the architectures of modern computer systems.
+The most influential document in computer science was John von Neumann's First Draft of a Report on the EDVAC, a 101-page manuscript dating from 1946 and littered with ellipses and spaces for the eventual addition of further material.
+Von Neumann never completed it, as by that time its distribution had already influenced an explosion in postwar computer development.
+Its elaboration of the stored program concept and formalization of the logical design of computer architecture—ideas which were not all original to von Neumann but which he first expressed in the mathematical language he favoured—endure in the architectures of modern computer systems.

-Still in computer science, the seminal work on algorithms, The Art of Computer Programming by Donald Knuth, has had only the first three of its seven planned volumes written.
+Still in computer science, the seminal work on algorithms, The Art of Computer Programming by Donald Knuth, has had only the first four of its seven planned volumes written.

 The first genuine historiographical work, the History of the Peloponnesian War by Thucydides, was undergoing a major revision by the author at the time of his death, so different sections of it reflect a starkly contrasting general outlook on Persian influence in the events depicted.